LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 You can use [Infura](https://infura.io/) instead of Alchemy, just replace the Alchemy API key with your Infura API key.

-In both cases you have to signup to get an API key. **I will use the mainnet API key** to listen to the CryptoKitties NFTs transfer events.
+In both cases you have to signup to get an API key. **I will use the mainnet API key** to listen to the ENS NFTs transfer events.
 You can use the testnet API key if you want to test the oracle on the testnet.

 ```bash
 touch .env